shallowManica/PyTorch_CAPTCHA_Recognition/README.md

 - Configurable settings for CAPTCHA generation and model training.

 ## Installation
-To get started with PyTorch Recognition, follow these steps:
+To get started with, follow these steps:

 1. Clone the repository:
    ```bash